 Meals: Dinner with a Lot of Homemade Sake

 By the time we got back from the Onsen, dinner was ready and already set up on the table.
-There were a few simple delights, including sumptuously silky sashimi caught form the nearby river and some home grown and locally sourced vegetables.
+There were a few simple delights, including sumptuously silky sashimi caught from the nearby river and some homegrown and locally sourced vegetables.
 The meal looked small upon arrival, however, considering I have stayed in a few countryside Ryokan in my time, I knew this meal was far from over.

 We were joined at the table by our second host; a grandfather figure with a kindly face and jolly personality.
 He entertained us non-stop with stories, questions and little jokes, creating a comfortable and relaxed atmosphere.
 It was like sharing a meal with a grandmother and father you didn’t see very often, and we both felt considerably well looked after.

 During our time at the table, more small bowls of locally sourced food began to emerge, including some more delightfully prepared fish, comforting miso soup filled to the brim with potato, vegetables and meat to resemble more of a stew, rice of various kinds, a whole small salted fish, noodles and a final large pot of seaweed that if I had eaten, I would have exploded.
 This feast was completed with beer and a wealth of alcoholic beverages that the family had made at home, including plum wine and an array of sake.
 Tasting all of their incredible concoctions was an incredible experience alone, but what made it more enjoyable was watching my partner have his glass topped up time and time again by a cheeky Oji-chan (Japanese grandpa).
 The merriment continued for hours until it was finally time for bed.